 Founded in 1917, this German-based business has been churning out quality writing supplies for more than 100 years.
 Some Leuchtturm1917 products have been manufactured the same way from when the company began.

-Leuchtturm1917’s classic notebook line includes several size and color choices and can be ordered with either a soft or hardcover.
-The company recently expanded its notebook line to include pre-dotted journals aimed at bullet journaling enthusiasts.
+Leuchtturm1917’s classic notebook line includes several size and color choices and can be ordered with either a soft cover or hard cover.
+The company recently expanded its notebook line to include pre-dotted journals aimed at the bullet journaling enthusiasts.

 All Leuchtturm1917 notebooks include an inside pocket and an elastic enclosure band.
-Leuchtturm1917 features a thread-bound structure that allows the journal to lie flat when it’s opened, a big plus for writing.
+Leuchtturm1917 features a thread-bound structure that allows the notebook to lie flat when it’s opened, a big plus for writing.

 One distinct feature of the Leuchtturm1917 notebook is the inclusion of numbered pages.
 For those who like to catalog their journals or create tables of contents and indexes, it can save from time-consuming hand numbering.
 This is very useful for archiving interview notes, which you should do for at least a year, according to many professional journalism sources.